MANIFEST

 • Digital identity based on free will.

 The Universal Cryptographic User Account is a universal set of rules defining user authentication in CCPs that support this feature.
-It represents a simple public/private key pair for the digital signature algorithm and allows users to log into the CCP without going through the registration procedure.
-It also lets users use the same account in different networks.
+It represents a simple public/private key pair for the digital signature algorithm and allows users to log into the CCP without going through the traditional registration procedure.
+A single account can be used in different networks.

 • Decentralized dereferencing (analogous to a DNS).